 While many people associate intoxicated driving with alcohol, cases like this are reminders that people can be impaired without having a drop to drink.
 Wisconsin law allow for that possibility with the criminal charge of Operating While Intoxicated.
 Under this charge, a person can be convicted if their ability to drive a car appears to have been impaired by a controlled substance, including:

 Because these and other substances have the ability to impair a driver just as much as alcohol, Wisconsin has made it a crime to drive while on any of these substances.
-If you have been injured by an impaired driver, a Waukesha personal injury attorney will examine whether any blood tests or field sobriety tests were administered at the scene.
+If you have been injured by an impaired driver, our attorneys will examine whether any blood tests or field sobriety tests were administered at the scene.
 If the other driver can be shown to be impaired, it greatly bolsters your chance of recovery.

 The personal injury attorneys at Cannon & Dunphy are well-versed in car accidents and know the signs of impairment.
 If it seems that the driver who caused your accident was under the influence, our attorneys will stop at nothing to prove it and get you the compensation you deserve.
 With years of experience handling car crash cases, we are here to help the injured.

 Injured in a car accident?
 Contact a personal injury attorney today.